fdeblasio/pokeemerald-expansion/README.md

 - Whimsicott:
     - Learns Magical Leaf, Disarming Voice, and Dazzling Gleam by level up
     - Learns Earth Power by TM

+- Petilil:
+    - Evolves into Hisuian Lilligant with a Leaf Stone

 - Lilligant:
     - Learns Earth Power by TM